qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 {% endhighlight %}

 The [QML engine](https://doc.qt.io/qt-5/qqmlengine.html) resolves all types at runtime.
-In this case, [QML](https://doc.qt.io/qt-5/qtqml-index.html) is going to look for a [QObject](https://doc.qt.io/qt-5/qobject.html)-derived class named `PointSource` in the `Vtk` module.
+In this case, [QML](https://doc.qt.io/qt-5/qtqml-index.html) is going to look for a [QObject](https://doc.qt.io/qt-5/qobject.html)-derived class named `PointSource` in a module called `Vtk`.
 If such a type exists, the C++ default constructor will be invoked and a new instance of this type is created.

 ## QML Type Registration
 In order to access our custom type from [QML](https://doc.qt.io/qt-5/qtqml-index.html), we have to register it first.
 Behind the scenes, `qmlRegisterType<T>` is called for every custom [QML](https://doc.qt.io/qt-5/qtqml-index.html) type at application startup.
-QuickVtk provides a more generic way of registering types via `Qml::Register::Symbol::Class<T>`
+QuickVtk provides a generic way of registering types via `Qml::Register::Symbol::Class<T>`

 >quickVtkPointSource.hpp
 {: .hl-caption}